sanjit-sinha/Tg-MediaInfoBot/README.md

 > tmux
 > bash start
 > ```
-> now you can close the VPS and the bot will run on it.
 > Now the bot will run 24*7 even if you logout from the server.
 [Click here to know about tmux and screen advance commands.](https://grizzled-cobalt-5da.notion.site/Terminal-Multiplexers-to-run-your-command-24-7-3b2f3fd15922411dbb9a46986bd0e116)

 _____

 <h2 align="center">Copyright and License</h1>
 <br>
 <img src="https://telegra.ph/file/b5850b957f081cfe5f0a6.png" align="right" width="110">

 * copyright (C) 2022 by [Sanjit sinha](https://github.com/sanjit-sinha)
 * Licensed under the terms of the [The MIT License](https://github.com/sanjit-sinha/Tg-MediaInfoBot/blob/main/LICENSE)

 -------